 Architect: Christie Architecture

-The newly remodeled home boasts all new finishes, hardwood flooring throughout, 4 bathrooms, a master suite, and 4 bedrooms.
+The new whole house remodel boasts all new finishes, hardwood flooring throughout, 4 bathrooms, a master suite, and 4 bedrooms.
 The stairs to the basement and second floor were stacked allotting space for a fully functional kitchen.
-The new windows and doors keep the home comfortable and dry year round.
+The new windows and doors keep the home comfortable and dry year-round.

-Keeping the details of this room consistent with the original was high priority.
-Custom corner built ins with glass mullion doors flow right into the window trim and sill.
+Keeping the details of this room consistent with the original during the whole house remodel was a high priority.
+Custom corner built-ins with glass mullion doors flow right into the window trim and sill.
 Lovely crown and ogee base molding trace the perimeter.
 Warm, creamy wall paint gives the room an inviting and airy feel.
 A period chandelier grounds the space illuminating the table.

-Having borrowed space from the old basement stairs, a once cramped and dated Kitchen is now vast and bright.
+Having borrowed space from the old basement stairs, a once cramped and dated kitchen is now vast and bright.
 The arched opening between the kitchen and nook was removed to create a more continuous and accessible space.
-Ample storage, extensive countertop, efficient appliances, LED undercabinet lighting and an undermount fireclay sink, is any chefs’ dream.
+Ample storage, extensive countertop, efficient appliances, LED under-cabinet lighting, and an under-mount fireclay sink, are any chef’s dream.
 Period fixtures collaborate with recessed can lights to maximize brightness.

 Custom white painted shaker cabinets, ceramic tile, and Belgian Blue Satin Quartz counters give the Kitchen a period look, while satisfying all modern needs.
-Beautiful crown molding is meticulously carried from the kitchen throughout the entire first floor creating continuity.
+Beautiful crown molding is meticulously carried from the kitchen throughout the entire first floor during this whole house remodel creating continuity.

-The addition on the back of the house allowed for a master bathroom and dressing room to be added.
+The addition on the back of the home during the whole house remodel allowed for a master bathroom and dressing room to be added.
 Floor to ceiling ceramic tile lines the shower walls and ceiling.
 White polished quartz shelves are tucked in the back wall corner to hold necessities.
 Stylized chrome grab bars and a quartz bench seat bring a touch of universal design.

-A combination of period fixtures, recessed cans, and larger windows help to light the rooms throughout the house.
+A combination of period fixtures, recessed cans, and larger windows helps to light the rooms throughout the house.
 Immense storage in the new Master Dressing Room lines the wall into the Master Bedroom.

 Beautiful oak stairs replace the narrow, winding staircase.
 A decorative iron railing capped with a warm wood handrail and bottom plate invite you up to the enlarged second floor.

-Managing the infinite number of materials in this project was a huge undertaking A different brand, style, and finish of door hardware was selected for each floor, and various fixtures and finishes were installed in each of the four bathrooms Extensive planning, tracking, and cataloging was necessary to assure everything was ordered correctly and arrived at the appropriate time
+- Managing the infinite number of materials in this whole house remodel project was a huge undertaking.
+A different brand, style, and finish of door hardware was selected for each floor, and various fixtures and finishes were installed in each of the four bathrooms.
+Extensive planning, tracking, and cataloging was necessary to assure everything was ordered correctly and arrived at the appropriate time.

-Despite the challenges that come with working on a 1920 ’s home on a narrow residential street during COVID 19 we managed to finish the project on budget and within a few days of the projected schedule The homeowner is thrilled to have a beautiful, new home that she can reside in for years to come.
+Despite the challenges that come with working on whole house remodel of a 1920s home on a narrow residential street during COVID-19, we managed to finish the project on budget and within a few days of the projected schedule.
+The homeowner is thrilled to have a beautiful new home that she can reside in for years to come.